-One of the best ways to help kids learn history is to make learning fun.
+One of the best ways to help kids learn history is by making history fun.
 That was the thought leaping to my mind as I browsed the A La Carte history projects from Home School in the Woods.
-Using games, crafts and hands-on activities, Home School in the Woods helps homeschoolers make history fun.
+Using games, crafts and hands-on activities, Home School in the Woods helps homeschoolers enjoy learning about explorers, kings and queens, pirates, and more.
 We had the chance to review three of these products.

 New World Explorers Timeline